 Second.
 Understand what happens when you pray and what happens when you don’t.
 To turn to God in prayer is to access a secret, invisible world where you can pull levers that change things on earth and where you can come face to face with Christ.

 Missing out on prayer, on the other hand, means that part of us lies forever fallow.
 Part of us that could be fruitful, colourful, playful, remains unploughed, unsown, and the butterflies must flutter elsewhere.
 All of us have areas of our life like that: but our prayer life never needs to be one of them.

 More than that, if you don’t pray you’re mostly stuck with earthly solutions to everything.
-This is greater deprivation than losing your phone.
+This is not great.

 Third.
 There are a million possible solutions to the issue of prayerlessness.
 I suggest they all flow from a single principle.
 Combatting prayerlessness requires some mixture of discipline and spontaneity.
 This is the same way we become fluent in other areas of life, such as keeping fit or learning a musical instrument.

 How do we practise prayer?
 It surely varies with each individual and each season of life.
+It’s good to find out from other people what does and doesn’t work for them.
+Then see what works for you.
 Here’s my list; your friends will have other lists.

 If you’re married, get into the habit of praying together every day.
 My wife and I do this every night.
 We didn’t always.
 But it’s a good habit.

 Decide that you are going to pray even when the situation is non-optimal.
 It isn’t perfect to pray in the corridor at work as you walk to the toilet; but it’s not a bad moment to turn over whatever’s on your mind before God.

 If you can’t get alone, write or type your prayers.
 People will think you are just fooling with your phone.